Explainer: Does a formal impeachment inquiry change anything for Trump?

 Other impeachment experts said little has changed, however.

-The announcement “was basically a press event with little or no practical or legal significance,” said Ross Garber, a lawyer in Washington who specializes in impeachment proceedings.
+The announcement “was basically a press event with little or no practical or legal significance,” said Ross Garber, a lawyer in Washington who specialises in impeachment proceedings.

 “The House has not passed a resolution,” Garber said.
 “No new powers were conferred on any committee.
 No new resources were allocated.”